msg555/uniondiff/README.md

 ## Installation

-*dirdiff* can be installed through *pip*.
-This installs both the `dirdiff` CLI utility and the *dirdiff* Python library.
+*uniondiff* can be installed through *pip*.
+This installs both the `uniondiff` CLI utility and the *uniondiff* Python library.

 ```sh
 pip install tplbuild
 ```

-*dirdiff* is supported and tested on Python 3.8-3.10
+*uniondiff* is supported and tested on Python 3.8-3.10

 ## Examples